Skip to Content

 We are all familiar with a spark plug; it’s where the spark is made and is critical for combustion chamber ignition.

 The spark plug is low technology; that said, it works bloody hard, and if you’ve had a faulty plug, you’d know about it pretty quickly.
-A spark plug consists of a center electrode, a ground electrode, and a ceramic insulator, all enclosed in a metal shell.
+A spark plug consists of a centre electrode, a ground electrode, and a ceramic insulator, all enclosed in a metal shell.

 Ignition Coil: